-“Our results suggest that if prions enter municipal wastewater treatment systems, most of the agent would bond to sewage sludge, survive anaerobic digestion, and be present in treated biosolids,” Pedersen said.
+“Our results suggest that if prions enter municipal wastewater treatment systems, most of the agent would bond to sewage sludge, survive anaerobic digestion, and be present in treated biosolids when dumped on open land,” Pedersen said.

 “Land application of biosolids containing prions represents a route for their unintentional introduction into the environment.
 Our results emphasize the importance of keeping prions out of municipal wastewater treatment systems.
 Prions could end up in sewage treatment plants via slaughterhouses, hospitals, dental offices and mortuaries just to name a few of the pathways.
 The disposal of sludge represents the greatest risk of spreading prion contamination in the environment.
 Plus, we know that sewage sludge pathogens, pharmaceutical residue and chemical pollutants are taken up by plants and vegetables.”

 Thanks to more and more people dying from TSEs, wastewater treatment systems are more contaminated with prions than ever.
 Wastewater treatment plants are now prion incubators and distributors.
 The prion problem is getting worse every day.